Stephen Anderson (artist)

-Stephen John Anderson is an American storyboard artist, screenwriter, film director, and voice actor.
+Stephen Anderson is an American animator and voice actor working for Walt Disney Animation Studios.

 Career

-Anderson attended the California Institute of the Arts, where he also served as a story instructor for four years.

 Anderson joined Walt Disney Animation Studios in 1999 as a story artist on Tarzan.
-Prior to joining Disney, Anderson worked as an animator at Hyperion Animation on Rover Dangerfield and Bébé's Kids.
+Prior to joining Disney, Anderson worked as an animator at Hyperion Animation on Rover Dangerfield and Bebe's Kids.

-Following Tara, Anderson served as story supervisor for The Emperor's New Groove and Brother Bear.
-He later directed Meet the Robinsons and co-directed Winnie the Pooh.
-After the release of Meet the Robinsons he pitched an idea for a feature called "The Earth and the Sky", which would have been The Fox and the Hound with a boy and a dragon.
+Following Tarzan, Anderson served as a head of story for The Emperor's New Groove and Brother Bear.
+Anderson made his directorial debut with the 2007 film Meet the Robinsons and later directed the 2011 film Winnie the Pooh with Don Hall.
+After the release of Meet the Robinsons he pitched an idea for a feature called The Earth and the Sky, which would have been The Fox and the Hound with a boy and a dragon.
 But when DreamWorks announced their movie How to Train Your Dragon, which had similar story elements, the idea was dropped.
-On February 10, 2016, Anderson announced he was working on a new project.